kevinobee/SSC.AggregateService/README.md

 ## Instructions for Use

-The latest release versions of the SC.AggregateService packages can be found in the [NuGet package gallery][9]
+The latest release versions of the SSC.AggregateService packages can be found in the [NuGet package gallery][9]

 * [SSC.AggregateService.Sample][8]